zeroDivZero/notes-javascript/notes/object.md

 console.log(john.calcAge());
 ```

 `this` refers to object itself.
-Can be used to assign value to property within function as well.
+Can be used to assign value to property within func as well.